 It’s import that the lineset whole is drilled so it slopes down from inside to out.
 I used a long 1/4″ drill bit to get the proper angle and drill through the entire wall.

-I then used a 2 1/2″ hole saw to cut the hole on the inside of the shop wall.
+A 2 1/2″ hole saw was used to cut the hole on the inside of the shop wall.

 I then moved to the outside and cut hole with the a slight upward angle.